-It should be noted that, in the interest of transparency, WADA will be publishing all comments on its website at the end of each Phase; and that, stakeholder credentials -- such as user name, organization and organization type -- will be posted along with the comments unless WADA is otherwise notified.
+Please note that, in the interest of transparency, WADA will publish all comments on its website at the end of each phase of the consultation process; and that, unless otherwise notified, stakeholder credentials (i.e. username, organization and organization type) will be posted along with the comments.

-We look forward to receiving your feedback during this first phase; and, in response to the subsequent drafts that will be circulated throughout the 2021 Code Review Process.
-The high quality of stakeholder feedback that was collected during the 2009 and 2015 Code Review Processes was instrumental to ensuring that the Code is strengthened over time in protection of clean sport.
+We look forward to receiving your feedback.
+The high quality of stakeholder feedback that was collected during the 2009 and 2015 Code Review Processes was instrumental to ensuring that the Code be strengthened over time in protection of clean sport.

 For more information

 We look forward to receiving your feedback.
 If you have any questions about this process, please contact: email@example.com